-To acquire basic knowledge on selecting a project, learn related tools and enhance programming and communication skills for employability.
+Course Objectives: To enhance the knowledge on selecting a Project, learn related tools and enhance programming and communication skills for employability.

 - 1. Use the concepts learned in the courses, so far, in conceptualizing, designing and executing the modules of the projects. - 2.
 Exhibit the interest in learning the modern tools and technologies through the bridge courses arranged in the college, beyond the curriculum, and hence developing the software. - 3.
-Inculcate an enthusiasm to use the creative ideas to build the innovative projects which are meeting the current needs of the market and society as a whole. - 4.
-Improve their communicative skills and team skills largely improve. - 5.
-Work as an individual and in a team.
+Inculcate an enthusiasm to use the creative ideas to build the innovative projects and prototypes which are meeting the current needs of the market and society as a whole. - 4.
+Improve their communicative skills and team skills.

-A group project shall be carried out by a group of students consisting of 2 to 3 in number in third year first semester.
-This work shall be carried out under the guidance of the faculty assigned as internal guide and shall involve design, fabrication, software development or any other significant activity.
+A summer industry internship project shall be carried out by a group of students consisting of 2 to 3 in number during summer third year first semester at industries.
+This work shall be carried out under the guidance of the faculty assigned as internal guide as well as external guide at industry where students are carrying out summer industry internship project.
+Project shall consist of design, fabrication, software development or building of prototype.
 This can be of interdisciplinary nature also.